koinsaari/inwheel/README.md

 InWheel leverages OpenStreetMap (OSM) data as its foundation, enriched with additional accessibility details.
 The app uses a community-driven approach to ensure the data remains accurate and up-to-date.
 Users can edit the accessibility details of places directly through the app.

+## Credits

+Special credit to **Cindy Ribeiro Pinto** who not only made and designed the app logo but also helped define the detailed accessibility criteria that this app is built around.

 ## Contact

 For any questions, feedback, or support, please contact [info@inwheel.ch](mailto:info@inwheel.ch).